wordofwarning/wordofwarning.org/current/2019-worksahead/indexfuture.md

 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
 Age advisory: *tbc*.
-A double bill with an interval; duration + running order *tbc*.
+Shown as double bill with an interval, duration + running order *tbc*.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Works Ahead
 >*…evenings like Works Ahead are vital …both [pieces] harness techniques and raise ideas which are truly compelling.*<br><a href="http://www.thestateofthearts.co.uk/features/works-ahead-expect-something-weird-personal-entirely-half-done" target="_blank">The State of The Arts (2018 review)</a>